nstack-io/javascript-sdk/README.md

 yarn add nstack-io/javascript-sdk#v0.3
 ```

-> Important to specify version for now, until we add the package to NPM or Github Packages
+> Important to specify version like this for now, until we publish the package to NPM or Github Packages

 ## How to use